LOLMAN699/WSL-Manager/README.md

 --help
 Shows available commands and their descriptions.
 Usage:
-Run the script in PowerShell by executing .\wsl_script.ps1.
+Run the script with powershell.